Latest version: CASA 6.5

 The above CASA versions can also be downloaded from our NAOJ CASA mirror site and NAOJ CASA-pipeline mirror site, or via Google Drive.

-*Pipelines: Pipeline are only tested and validation on Linux RedHat, and are not supported for Mac OS.
+*Note for pipelines: Pipelines are only tested and validated on Linux RedHat, and are not supported for Mac OS.
 For more information, see the ALMA Science Pipeline website and the VLA Science Pipeline website.

 CASA 6: pip-wheel installation